This is how earnings reporting will change as of 1 January 2019.

 - The Incomes Register applies to anyone who pays wages or salaries: companies, associations, households and substitute payers.
 Wages paid by an entrepreneur to themselves shall also be reported to the Incomes Register.

-- The Incomes Register will replace payroll notifications made to Ilmarinen, the Tax Administration, Kela and the Unemployment Insurance Fund.
+- The Incomes Register will replace the payroll notifications made to Ilmarinen, the Tax Administration, Kela and the Unemployment Insurance Fund.
 Ilmarinen will receive all the information it needs to calculate insurance contributions and pensions directly from the Incomes Register.

 The Incomes Register will simplify companies’ payroll management, as payroll will be reported to only one place.
-Reporting will be more straightforward in this respect.